benc-uk/workflow-dispatch/README.md

 **Optional.** The inputs to pass to the workflow (if any are configured), this must be a JSON encoded string, e.g. `{ "myInput": "foobar" }`

 ### `ref`
 **Optional.** The Git reference used with the triggered workflow run.
-The reference can be a branch, tag, or a commit SHA.
+The reference can be a branch, or a tag.
 If omitted the context ref of the triggering workflow is used.
 If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`

 ### `repo`
 **Optional.** The default behavior is to trigger workflows in the same repo as the triggering workflow, if you wish to trigger in another GitHub repo "externally", then provide the owner + repo name with slash between them e.g. `microsoft/vscode`